-If you purchase our common stock in this offering, you will incur immediate and substantial dilution of \$ per share, representing the difference between the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to (i) the filing and effectiveness of our amended and restated certificate of incorporation, (ii) the automatic conversion of all shares of our convertible preferred stock outstanding as of December 31, 2020 into shares of common stock, (iii) the automatic exercise of all outstanding warrants issued to SGI as of December 31, 2020 into shares of our common stock and (iv) the shares of common stock by us in this offering.
-As of December 31, 2020, there were issuance and sale of shares of our common per share.
-To the extent that these outstanding stock stock subject to outstanding stock options with a weighted-average exercise price of \$ options and warrants are ultimately exercised or the underwriters exercise their option to purchase additional shares of our common stock, you will incur further dilution.
+If you purchase our common stock in this offering, you will incur immediate and substantial dilution of \$12.55 per share, representing the difference between the initial public offering price of \$16.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to (i) the filing and effectiveness of our amended and restated certificate of incorporation, (ii) the automatic conversion of all shares of our convertible preferred stock outstanding as of March 31, 2021 into 15,079,329 shares of our common stock, (iii) the automatic exercise of all outstanding warrants issued to SGI as of March 31, 2021 into 1,235,767 shares of our common stock and (iv) the issuance and sale of 6,666,665 shares of common stock by us in this offering.
+As of March 31, 2021, there were 1,146,738 shares of our common stock subject to outstanding stock options with a weighted-average exercise price of \$2.78 per share.
+To the extent that these outstanding stock options and warrants are ultimately exercised or the underwriters exercise their option to purchase additional shares of our common stock, you will incur further dilution.
 See the section titled "Dilution" for more information.